-On a regular basis, Database & Online Access Coordinator posts lists of newly received titles on the Library’s website.
+On a regular basis, the Library Management System and Electronic Resources Coordinator posts lists of newly received titles on the Library’s website.

 Selectors should review the collections for which they are responsible on a systematic and regular basis to ensure that currently available materials in the collections are appropriate to the current and anticipated curricular needs of CSULB and the larger academic community.
 Review criteria may include (but are not limited to): use, relevance to curriculum, currency, type of material, physical condition, location, and external availability.

 See New Program Proposals Appendix G for the wording in the Program Proposal template that asks for the Library report, and for a template to use in preparing the Library resource assessment.